fortyoneplustwo/slate-stamps/README.md

 const stableOnStampInsert = useStableFn(onStampInsert, [])
 const stableOnStampClick = useStableFn(onStampClick, [])

-// Augment with our plugin
-const editor = withStamps(editor, onStampInsert, onStampClick)
+// Apply the plugin with stable callbacks const editor = withStamps(
+	createEditor(),
+	stableOnStampInsert,
+	stableOnStampClick
+))
 ```

 ## Rendering
-A stamped line is internally represented by a custom element called a *stamped element*.
-You must define how stamped elements are rendered.
+Stamped lines are represented internally as *stamped elements*.
+You’ll need to define how these elements are rendered in your editor.

-The plugin augments the `editor` with the following for your convenience:
+The plugin augments the `editor` with the following properties for your convenience:

-- `StampedElementComponent`: A react component that serves as the default UI for rendering stamped blocks
+- `StampedElementComponent`: A react component that serves as the default UI for rendering stamped elements.
 - `stampedElementType`: The `type` property of a stamped element.

 #### Example